A Beginner's Guide: What is Lean Six Sigma?

 Bringing Lean and Six Sigma Together

-When combined, Lean Six Sigma offers a powerful framework for driving organizational improvement.
+When combined, LSS offers a powerful framework for driving organizational improvement.
 Here’s what makes this approach so effective:

 • Value to the Customer: Emphasizes understanding and meeting customer needs through feedback and critical-to-quality requirements.